enkitaa/full-stack-app-hosting/udagram/README.md

 1. Open a terminal and navigate to the root of the repo
 1. follow the instructions in the installation step

-The project can run but is missing some information to connect to the database and storage service.
-These will be setup during the course of the project

 ### Dependencies